GLEP 76: Copyright Policy

 This policy documents how Gentoo contributors comply and document copyright for any contributions made to Gentoo.
 Anyone committing documentation or sources to any repository hosted on Gentoo infrastructure or to any official Gentoo project (independently of hosting) must comply with this policy.
 Unofficial Gentoo projects are also recommended to use this policy.

-Questions regarding this policy should be directed to the Trustees or the gentoo-project mailing list.
-Any concerns over possible copyright violations should be directed to the Trustees if they cannot be worked out with the appropriate maintainer.
+Questions regarding this policy should be directed to the Council or the gentoo-project mailing list.
+Any concerns over possible copyright violations should be directed to the Council if they cannot be worked out with the appropriate maintainer.

 Licensing of Gentoo Projects